-This not only applies to the leading financial institutions but also Microfinance networks and challenger banks.
+This not only applies to the leading financial institutions but also to microfinance networks and challenger banks.

 Financial position and earnings report

-Also know as balance sheet position, you should make sure to include information about loans and deposits – have they risen or decreased?
+Also known as balance sheet position, you should make sure to include information about loans and deposits – have they risen or decreased?
 And what is the return on your loans and deposits?

 Performance ratios report